 At the grocery store I double and tripled checked prices against brands, shaving off 12 cents here and 30 cents there.
 Anything to keep our expenses down since we didn’t have a lot to work with back then.
 But for the entire time that the nice Clancy’s tree guy was helping us measure trees and shove The One through one of the giant tree wrapper machines, I never thought to once ask what the prices of trees were.

 That following January when all the holiday stuff goes on sale, I bought a fake tree from Target for $45 and that’s the one that now lives under our bed 11 months of the year.
-I still don’t like being a fake tree person.
-It feels like a betrayal to my younger self (I also swore off suburbs, am I accidentally going to find myself living in a cookie-cutter house in 10 years?)
-Nope, can’t happen.
+I also have a lot of evergreen reusable decorations like felt Christmas tree garland.

 So, each December Robin and I pay a visit to Clancy’s.
 I get dressed up in a Christmas sweater, we head over at dusk so I can soak in all the twinkle lights and pine smells and look longingly at the 12 foot trees I wish I could squeeze into my apartment.